aws/containers-roadmap/preview-programs/eks-ec2-a1-preview/README.md

 **Note**: This guide requires that you create a new EKS cluster.
 Please ensure you complete all steps to avoid issues.

 ### Step 1.
 Install eksctl, the EKS command line tool
+To create our cluster, we will use [eksctl](https://eksctl.io/), a command line tool for EKS.

 1. Ensure you have the latest version of [Homebrew](https://brew.sh/) installed.
 If you don't have Homebrew, you can install it with the command: `/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`
 2. Install the Weaveworks Homebrew tap: `brew tap weaveworks/tap`